Employment law updates 2025

 Published

-2025 has already been a big one for employment law in NZ.
-Intentionally underpaying employees is now classified as wage theft, the minimum wage increased, and the government announced several proposed changes.
+2025 is shaping up to be a big one for employment law in NZ.
+Intentionally underpaying employees is now classified as wage theft, the minimum wage increased, and employers can now make pay deductions on partial strikes.

 In this factsheet, we’ll be covering: